-Looking towards 2040 and beyond, what is the vision for your department and what strategies are you undertaking to achieve this vision?
+Loo w are we planning for the future? king towards 2040 and beyond, what is the vision for your department and what strategies are you ertaking to achieve this vision?
+(2 50 words max)

-Use this section for any technical or measurement definitions necessary for understanding the data.
+Additional notes Use this section for any technical or measurement definitions necessary for understanding the data.